IPvZero/IOS-XR-NETCONF-LAB/README.md

 This lab uses a shared resource.
 If others are using it at the same to you might experience errors/timeouts.

 ### LAB INSTRUCTIONS
-First change the file paths in the config.yaml file to match your own environment.
-After that you can run the script (feel free to change the values in the R1.yaml and modify the configurations)!
+To change the the configurations simply enter the host_vars directory and modify the values in the R1.yaml file.

 To execute the script:
 ```python3 xr-demo.py```